CEO Inland Rail – Richard Wankmuller

 Neil graduated with a Bachelor of Arts honours degree in Accounting Studies from Exeter University, England, holds an MBA from Brunel University, is a Fellow Chartered Management Accountant (FCMA), and attended MIT Sloan School of Management - Project Academy.

-Simon joined the Australian Rail Track Corporation in October 2016 and previously held a number of senior management and strategic communications, stakeholder engagement and policy development roles in both the private and public sectors.
+Prior to joining the Australian Rail Track Corporation, Simon held a number of senior management and advisory roles in both the private and public sectors, in Australia and overseas.

 Director, Operations – Marnie Evans